nisarahamedk/tutor_ai/README.md

-# Personal Tutor AI System
+# Intelligent Tutoring System (ITS) with AI Agents

-A sophisticated AI-powered tutoring system that provides personalized learning experiences through interactive chat sessions and intelligent workflow orchestration.
+An AI-driven tutoring system that delivers personalized and adaptive learning experiences.
+It leverages AI agents for assessment, guidance, and support, orchestrated through robust workflows to cater to individual learning needs.

 ## Project Goals